frankkhung/frank_portfolio/critique-by-design.md

 I decided to approach this methodically, critiquing each element:

 **The Title:** "Per Second" told me nothing.
-I spent precious mental energy trying to decode what the visualization was actually about instead of learning from it.
+I spent some time trying to decode what the visualization was actually about instead of learning from it.
 This led me to realize that a good title should immediately orient the viewer—it shouldn't be a puzzle to solve.

 **The Description:** Fifty different items thrown together with no apparent logic beyond ascending frequency order.
 "Sound audible to human ear" appeared miles away from "typical human speech" in the list, even though they're clearly related.
 The emoji scattered throughout felt like digital confetti—more distracting than helpful.
 This made me think about the importance of categorization and visual hierarchy.